reactivepixel/Depreciated-WDD-Hubot/README.md

 ## Development

-Take a look at the scr1ipts in the `./scripts` folder for examples.
+Take a look at the scripts in the `./scripts` folder for examples.
 Add whatever functionality you want Hubot to have.
 Read up on what you can do with Hubot in the [Scripting Guide][scriptingGuide].